SarahValda/steiermark-quiz/README.md

 ## Getting Started

+Before you begin, make sure you have Node.js and npm installed on your computer.
 To get started with the quiz, clone the repository and install all necessary dependencies.
 These dependencies were used in this project, which you can install using npm:
-- bootstrap
+- Bootstrap: For styling and responsive layouts.
-- react bootstrap
+- React Bootstrap: React components for Bootstrap.
-- react-router-dom
+- React Router Dom: For handling routing.
-- react-beautiful-dnd
+- React Beautiful DnD: A beautiful and accessible drag and drop for lists with React.

 ```bash
 npm install bootstrap